madx/brume/README.md

 in the folder specified by the `brume.worktree` option.
 Simply point a VHost to this folder and ta-da, here's your website!

+## Meta

+You can use a set of placeholders in your files which will automatically be replaced by the relevant Git metadata.
+This meta is obtained by looking at the last commit which affects the file.

+At the moment, Brume is not smart enough to rebuild only modified files, though this is planned to be added in a near future.

+The placeholders must be surrounded by `__`s.
+Here they are:

+* `HASH`: the full commit hash
+* `SHORT_HASH`: the abbreviated commit hash
+* `AUTHOR`: the commit author
+* `COMMENT`: the body of the commit message
+* `SUBJECT`: the first line of the commit message
+* `DATE`: the time the commit was done, respecting `brume.dateFormat`

 ## Todo-list

 * Add (pre|post)-build hooks
+* Smart building

 [1]: http://git-scm.com/